BassantAbdelfattah/udagram/README.md

 # Udagram

-This application is provided by Udacity to deploy it to a cloud service provider
+This application is provided by Udacity to deploy it to a cloud service provider (AWS).

 ## Getting Started